az-digital/az_quickstart/README.md

 settings file, and notice of some directory permissions that need relaxed to allow the web server to write there.

-## Deprecation Notice: asset-packagist Libraries

-Arizona Quickstart is moving away from JavaScript/CSS dependencies installed via asset-packagist.
-These packages currently remain in composer.json for backward compatibility with custom site implementations, but they are considered deprecated.

-What this means:

-* Existing sites continue to receive these packages for now.
-* New customizations should not introduce new dependencies on asset-packagist packages.
-* Site owners should migrate custom code to libraries shipped by contrib, custom modules/themes, or other supported package sources.

-Current deprecated asset-packagist packages retained for compatibility:

-* npm-asset/bootstrap-datepicker
-* npm-asset/easepick--bundle
-* npm-asset/slick-carousel

-Planned removal:

-* Deprecated asset-packagist packages will be removed in a future minor Quickstart release.

 ### Using Xdebug with Lando and VSCode

 This repository contains the necessary config to run Xdebug inside a lando